ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/GENERATED_SITE_DATA_REVIEW.md

 not called by `main.yml` and does not deploy the site.
 Missing configuration fails closed.
 The production deployment regenerates the same three files with the same pinned Python dependency and stops before deployment if their bytes differ from the reviewed repository versions.
-Generated changes must therefore reach `main` through a reviewed pull request opened by this workflow.
+The secretless `Dashboard build` PR check applies the same drift gate before merge.
+Generated changes must reach `main` in reviewed PRs, either alongside their source changes or through this separate review workflow; they are never silently published during a build.

 ## What a bounded run does